StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/about-knowledge-base.md

 The Knowledge Base in TheHive enables the creation and sharing of valuable information within a team.
 It supports documenting lessons learned, writing reports, recording meeting notes, and sharing content that enhances collaboration and knowledge sharing.

-This topic describes how the Knowledge Base supports teamwork and ensures important information remains available to the team.

 ## Organization-wide sharing

 Knowledge Base pages are shared across the entire organization and accessible to all users.